 - Failure to complete a proper patient examination

-- Failure to refer for x-ray
+- Failure to refer for X-ray

-How do I complain about my GP?
+How do I complain about my GP in the UK?

 In the first instance, the NHS recommends giving feedback to help improve the quality of care.
 By giving feedback directly to your GP, you may be able to resolve the issue quickly without having to make a formal complaint.